An Interview with David Finnigan

 Looking back I did use a lot of these objects and/or find situations in which they were common, these type of objects were heavily used by some of the early photorealist painters, which did influence me.
 I am not sure of the motives of some of those artists for their interest in these objects although I do know some of those guys had quite a radical agenda, which is often overlooked today.
 I actually saw a visual language within them.
 A scenario that was understood by most people, experienced by most people in some form or other and actually quite beautiful, poetic even.

-'Samurai' Acrylic on linen, 91.5 x 122 cm.
+'Samurai' acrylic on linen, 91.5 x 122 cm

 Does living on the North-East coast of England influence a lot of your work?